Synchrotron Signatures of Cosmic Ray Transport Physics in Galaxies: Simulations and methods

 The subset of model variants from \citet{hopkins_testing_2021} explored here were shown to reasonably reproduce observables of $\gamma$-ray emission, effective isotropic diffusivities, and cosmic ray energy densities at the "Solar circle", though we will also describe results for simulations which were not consistent with the above constraints to illustrate qualitative differences tying the physics of the model class to the synchrotron properties.

 We also compare these model variants to a FIRE-2 simulation that uses a spatially and temporally constant scattering rate (hereafter called the 'constant diffusivity' or CD run) presented in \citet{Hopkins2020}, and whose magnetic field properties were detailed extensively in \citet{Ponnada2022}.
-This run's constant parallel diffusivity is $\kappa_{\|}$ = 3e29 cm$^{2}$/s, which was chosen to be consistent with the aforementioned constraints \citet{chan_cosmic_2019}.
+This run's constant parallel diffusivity is $\kappa_{\|}$ = 3 $\times$ 10$^{29}$ cm$^{2}$/s, which was chosen to be consistent with the aforementioned constraints \citet{chan_cosmic_2019}.

-To generate our synchrotron predictions, we follow the procedure outlined in \citet{ponnada_synchrotron_2023}, with the caveat that as these are `single-bin' simulations, we assume a constant CR electron spectral shape of \citet{bisschoff_new_2019} and scale the spectrum by the ratio of each gas cell's self-consistenly evolved e$_{\rm CR}$ to the local ISM value.
-Subsequently, the following analysis cannot capture the effects of potential spectral variation owing to the varied CR transport models and their coupling to gas properties.
+To generate our synchrotron predictions, we follow the procedure outlined in \citet{ponnada_synchrotron_2024}, with the caveat that as these are `single-bin' simulations, we assume a constant CR electron (CRe) spectral shape of \citet{bisschoff_new_2019} and scale the spectrum by the ratio of each gas cell's self-consistently evolved e$_{\rm CR}$ to the local ISM value.
+This is akin to assuming a constant proton-to-electron ratio as well as a constant spectral shape.
+Since \citet{bisschoff_new_2019} provides an empirical spectrum, we are assuming that these models have been tuned to give the right spectral slope according to constraints at Milky Way Solar Circle, though see \citet{kempski_reconciling_2022} and \citet{hopkins_standard_2022} for why this may not be physically possible in practice.

+Subsequently, the following analysis cannot capture the effects of potential variation in spectral shape and proton-to-electron ratios owing to varying CRe loss terms in gas of different phases and ionization states, nor variation owing to the varied CR transport models and their coupling to gas properties.
+However, this provides a first look at how the emission properties differ to first-order owing to dynamical differences and corresponding effects on phase structure and gas properties owing to CR transport effects, notwithstanding the caveats mentioned above.